 I’m not suggesting that a high-density downtown experience is better or worse.
 It’s different.

 There are key differences between downtown and urban city life as I see it:

 - While the roads have a low-speed limit here, traffic isn’t much of an issue

-- There’s plenty of trees and greenery in the right-of-way or sidewalk medians—it’s very green
+- There are plenty of trees and greenery in the right-of-way or sidewalk medians—it’s very green

 - Parking can be a pain to find, but it’s typically free, and usually just on the street shoulder

 - Typical middle-class career workers can afford a multi-bedroom row house, townhouse, or condo